mangdangroboticsclub/mini_pupper_ros/README.md

 ### 1.4 Joystick Setup

-__The controller can be either connected to PC or Mini Pupper__ __The following steps are implemented on the device to be connected to the controller (The stability of connecting to PC is higher)__

 - Connection to PC
 Press the HOME button on the controller.
 Then search for available bluetooth devices on your PC.